rl-institut/WAM_APP_FRED/README.md

 ### Introducing the Open-Energy-Database

 The database which is used as main data-source for all of the categories is the open-energy-database (OEDB).
-The OEDB is a postgreSQL database that was developed within the [open_eGo project](https://reiner-lemoine-institut.de/open_ego-open-electricity-grid-optimization/).
+The OEDB is a PostgreSQL database that was developed within the [open_eGo project](https://reiner-lemoine-institut.de/open_ego-open-electricity-grid-optimization/).

 ### Introducing the Open-Energy-Platform

 The OEDB is managed within the openenergy-platform (OEP).
 The OEP is the presentation layer for the OEDB.
-The OEP provides the Open-Energy Dialect (OED) which is a RestFUL API.
+The OEP provides the Open-Energy Dialect (OED) which is a RESTful API.
 Using the OED one can query the OEDB.
 The OEP provides the open-energy-dialect (OED) which is the main RestFul-API to query the OEDB.
 The data must be provided as a non-proprietary format like json or GEOJSON.

  - OED on [GitHub](https://github.com/OpenEnergyPlatform/oedialect).

-In order to use the OED, one have to provide user credential.
+In order to use the OED, one has to provide user credential.
 The credentials are represented by USER-NAME and TOKEN.
 One can get these credentials by signing-up to the OEP.

 - OEP can be found [here](https://openenergy-platform.org/)